 - Using FTL:- In this, a controller is deployed to handle wear leveling by remapping logical and physical blocks.
-So, the blocks with less wear is used more often to level wearing throughout the memory.
+So, the blocks with less wear are used more often to level wearing throughout the memory.
 That means that any normal file system can be used, but the remapping system is difficult to implement correctly.
 In particular handling power failure correctly is very difficult.
-This is the approach used by SSDs, USB sticks, SD cards etc.
+This is the approach used by SSDs, USB sticks, SD cards, etc.

 Major Type of File systems

 - Log FS:- A log fs will write data and its metadata sequentially to the storage as a log.
-Recovering from corruption is done from last consistence block entry in the log.
+Recovering from corruption is done from last consistent block entry in the log.
 Ex:- F2Fs, NILFS2, JFFS2 etc.

 Expectations from a flash file system

 It’s the process of reclaiming invalid blocks(having completely invalid or partially invalid data).
 It includes moving partially valid data (within the invalid block) to a new block and the erasing invalid block.
-It happens in background or when file system requires space.
+It happens in the background or when the file system requires space.

 Managing Bad Blocks

-Bad blocks can appear due to excessive usage of block beyond its write cycles or may be formed during manufacturing.
+Bad blocks can appear due to excessive usage of the block beyond its write cycles or may be formed during manufacturing.
 Bad blocks are identified by invalid ECC and are then moved to Bad Block Table.

 Due to finite number of write cycles of NAND/NOR memory, wear level of each block should be leveled for maximum life of device.
-Wear leveling is done via Static wear leveling algorithms and Dynamic wear leveling algorithms.
+Wear leveling is done via Static wear-leveling algorithms and Dynamic wear-leveling algorithms.